Building Self-Esteem and Confidence

 Adults may experience reduced self-esteem due to work stress, relationship difficulties, burnout, health concerns, or past experiences.
 Many people describe feeling capable on the outside but uncertain or self-doubting internally.

-• ongoing self-doubt and/or impostor feelings
+• Ongoing self-doubt or impostor feelings

-• difficulty asserting needs or setting boundaries
+• Difficulty asserting needs or setting boundaries

-• fear of judgment or failure
+• Fear of judgment or failure

-• withdrawal from opportunities or goals
+• Withdrawal from opportunities or goals

-• feeling disconnected from personal strengths
+• Feeling disconnected from your personal strengths

 Self-Esteem and Confidence in Children and Young People

-• reluctance to try new activities
+• Reluctance to try new activities

-• strong reactions to mistakes or setbacks
+• Strong reactions to mistakes or set backs

-• negative self-talk or comparison with peers
+• Negative self-talk or comparison with peers

-• avoidance of social or academic challenges
+• Avoidance of social or academic challenges

-• sensitivity to feedback or criticism
+• Sensitivity to feedback or criticism

-• difficulties speaking up or expressing needs
+• Difficulties speaking up or expressing needs

 Building self-awareness and self-compassion